gengyuncong/Supercoiling/README.md

 3) the codes for analyzing the simulation results

-The codes for part 2) and 3) is stored in the subfolder “/Codes4Simulation”.
+The codes for part 2) and 3) are stored in the subfolder “/Codes4Simulation”.
 Other parts of the folder are all source codes for Lattice Microbes.

 To reproduce our results, the following steps need to be done:

-1) install the prerequisite packages/softwares for Lattice Microbes
+* install the prerequisite packages/softwares for Lattice Microbes

-2) compile Lattice Microbes
+* compile Lattice Microbes

-3) generate the input file for simulation
+* generate the input file for simulation

-4) run the simulation by Lattice Microbes
+* run the simulation by Lattice Microbes

-5) analyze the simulation results
+* analyze the simulation results

 # Installing Lattice Microbes